GoogleContainerTools/skaffold/docs/design_proposals/sync-improvements.md

 - Support existing use-cases for backwards compatibility, i.e.
   - Glob patterns on the host path
-  - Transplant a folder structure, or flatten the folder structure
+  - Transplant a folder structure, ~~or flatten the folder structure~~[this behavior was a bug and will be removed]
 - Offer a way to use destination inference.
 - Avoid ambiguity